yoshi-1224/CTF-practices/secure_page_service.md

 ## Secure Page Service

-This challenge comes from PicoCTF.
+This challenge comes from PicoCTF 2014.
 We have access to a very simple website with login features that allows users to post comments.

 Our goal is to view the page with the id ```43440b22864b30a0098f034eaf940730ca211a55``` which is password locked.
 Only the site moderator could see this post, so we are to somehow disguise ourselves as the site moderator.
 The way we can "pretend" as the site moderator is to hijack their session.
 Http is a stateless protocol, and the way server identifies individual users is by their cookies.